 - The applicant has already undertaken an initial assessment (informal or formal) to identify its organizational capacity challenge(s).

-- The applicant clearly identifies one or more organizational challenges to be addressed, and explains how the challenges have adversely impacted the organizational functioning.
+- The applicant clearly identifies one or more organizational challenges to be addressed and explains how the problems have adversely impacted organizational functioning.

 - The applicant demonstrates a strong understanding of their capacity challenges and the underlying causes.